 JSF is a great framework.
 Nonetheless it could be a whole lot simpler.
 That’s what BabbageFaces does for you: it’s a JSF 2.2 plugin addressing a particularly nasty issue.
 It allows you to reduce the complexity of JSF views, making JSF more efficient along the way.
 Every once in a while it even fixes an AJAX error.

 Installing BabbageFaces is as simple as can be.
-Just copy the babbageFaces-core.jar file to your web applications library folder.1 Restart the server, run your application and you’ll see – nothing.
+Just add the Maven dependency to your project.
+Restart the server, run your application and you’ll see – nothing.
 Your application works just the way it did before.
 Just a little faster and smoother.

 Verifying your installation